High Court to provide clarity on the meaning of Personal and General Financial Product advice

 What should you do?

 This case underscores the difficulty of providing general advice in one-on-on conversations, particularly in a marketing or sales context.
 As the law currently stands, techniques used to drive a sale with an individual (such as social proofing and overcoming objections) are likely to put you in a personal advice situation.
-If this is your business model, don’t abandon it yet.
-For the moment, consider what changes you can make to your practices to make them more watertight.

 - Do not rely on carefully selected language to protect you from straying into financial product advice (if you are aiming to provide factual information only) or personal advice (if you are aiming to provide general advice only).
 Consider the tenor of the entire communication with the client in the context of the licensee’s relationship with them.
 What is the licensee really aiming to convey?
 What is it aiming to get the client to do?
 This tells us what messages are being conveyed implicitly.Be mindful that Chief Justice Allsop said:What is advice, and whether it is personal or general, are questions most readily answered by a consideration of the communication or exchange in its whole relational context.
 They are questions not to be answered by picking over individual and decontextualised parts of a whole communication or language.